Better Homes and Gardens (magazine): References in popular culture

 Mad Magazine published a satire in March 1958 (issue #38) titled "Bitter Homes and Gardens," including articles titled "They Built Their House on a Lot 22 Inches Wide" (A house built between two office buildings), a "How-The..." department which suggests putting a lawn on rollers so one can drag it "to a nearby spot where it's raining", and an article on how to convert a second bathroom into a basement (with a photo of the author's wife, who has just stepped out of the shower and covers herself with a towel).
 The magazine was also spoofed in the 1970s as "Bitter Homes and Garbage", in a set of "Crazy Magazine Covers" produced by Fleer.

 In an episode of I Love Lucy, Lucy jokes about the magazine as, "Better Homes and Garbage" when she and Ethel redecorate Lucy's apartment.

 An episode of The Simpsons The Springfield Files showed a brief shot of a magazine entitled Better Homes Than Yours.

 Better Homes and Gardens is mentioned in the song "I Save Cigarette Butts" by Daniel Johnston.

 In Little Shop of Horrors Audrey sings in "Somewhere That's Green" about how her dream house is a "picture out of Better Homes and Gardens magazine."

 In country recording artist Miranda Lambert's 2010 hit single titled "The House That Built Me", there is a verse that says, "Mama cut out pictures of houses for years from Better Homes and Gardens magazine".

 Brandon Flowers mentions the magazine in the song "The Clock Was Tickin" from his 2010 album Flamingo.

 The Shel Silverstein song "One's on the Way" (made popular by Loretta Lynn) has the line "'Better Homes and Gardens' shows a modern way to live."

+"Bitter Groans and Gardens" is a SpongeBob SquarePants episode from season 17, playing on the magazine's title.

+In Se7en, Detective Mills (Brad Pitt) sarcastically mentions Better Homes And Gardens when he's looking at the inside of the gluttony victim's house.